 Common Name Change Questions

-The name change process varies by jurisdiction.
+A: The name change process varies by jurisdiction.
 In most states, you can request that the divorce court enter a formal order to change your name.
 A court order changing from your married name to your prior name is an official record of your name change.
 Requesting your name change during the divorce process may be less hassle than applying for a name change later.

 You can use a certified copy of the court order to get your name changed in other places.
 For example, on your: